Guidance for Parish & Town Councils

 Find out what you already have

-Use Google Maps satellite view or Magic Maps if you would prefer, to see what you have in terms of green spaces and landscape types.
+Use Google Maps satellite view or Magic Maps to see what you have in terms of green spaces and landscape types.

 Ask for information